manuGil/online-core/docs/source/systems-model.rst

 Common in models used for description            Can be used for prediction
 =============================================    ====================================================

 ..
-[CT22020] Olenka Bilash.
+[OB2009] Olenka Bilash.
 (2009, June).
 Best of Bilash.
 Improving second language education.
 Retrieved October 7, 2020, from https://bestofbilash.ualberta.ca/inductivedeductive.html

 .. attention::
    **Question.**
-   When would prefer to use an inductive over a deductive approach?
+   When would you prefer to use an inductive over a deductive approach?

 ---------------------------